Margaret discography

 Margaret is a Polish singer and songwriter.
-She rose to prominence after the release of her debut single, "Thank You Very Much" (2013), which charted in the top 30 in Italy, the top 40 in Austria and the top 50 in Germany, and was the third best-selling digital single of 2013 in Poland by a Polish artist.
+She rose to prominence in 2013 after the release of her debut single, "Thank You Very Much", which charted in the top 30 in Italy, the top 40 in Austria and the top 50 in Germany, and was the third best-selling digital single of 2013 in Poland by a Polish artist.
 The song was later included on Margaret's first extended play (EP) All I Need, which was released in July 2013 and peaked at number 50 in Poland.

 Her debut studio album, Add the Blonde, released in August 2014, contained all songs from All I Need and eight new tracks.
 It reached number eight in the Polish charts and was certified platinum by the Polish Society of the Phonographic Industry (ZPAV).
-The album yielded three singles, "Wasted" (2014), "Start a Fire" (2014) and "Heartbeat" (2015), released exclusively in Poland.
+The album yielded three singles, "Wasted", "Start a Fire" and "Heartbeat", released exclusively in Poland.
 "Wasted" and "Start a Fire" reached the top 10 in the Polish Airplay Chart, while "Heartbeat" charted within its top 20.
 The foremost was later also released in Scandinavia.
 Margaret's second studio album, Just the Two of Us (2015), recorded in collaboration with Canadian jazz singer Matt Dusk, consisted of jazz standards.
 The album reached the top 30 on the Polish albums chart, and received a platinum certification from ZPAV.
 It was promoted by two singles, the title track and the song "'Deed I Do".
-In December 2016, Margaret re-released her debut album.
-The reissue spawned two singles: "Cool Me Down" and "Elephant".
-The former became Margaret's first Polish top five single, and also charted in the top 40 in Sweden.
-Moreover, it was certified two-times platinum in Poland and gold in Sweden.
+In 2015, Margaret also released the Polish-language version of the Christmas song "Wonderful Dream (Holidays Are Coming)" titled "Coraz bliżej święta", which was used in the Polish Coca-Cola Christmas television commercial.
+The song reached number 32 in the country upon its release, and has re-entered the Polish charts each holiday season since, peaking at number 15 in 2024.
+In December 2016, Margaret reissued her debut album to include the singles "Cool Me Down" and "Elephant".
+The former became her first Polish top five single, and also charted in the top 40 in Sweden.
+The song was certified, respectively, two-times platinum and gold in these countries.
 "Elephant" peaked at number 21 in Poland.